Maria E. Piñeres

 Maria E. Piñeres (born 1966) is a Colombian-born American artist who lives and works in Los Angeles, California.
 Her work, primarily embroidery, has been exhibited at the Museum of Arts and Design in New York City and Scottsdale Museum of Contemporary Art.
 She studied painting at the Art Students League of New York and graduated from Parsons School of Design with a BFA in illustration.

 Embroidery work

 Piñeres credits her mother and grandmother for teaching her to sew, knit, and crochet, but she taught herself needlepoint after discovering a book by Mary Martin, an actress and avid needlepointer.
 The artist's work often consists of homoerotic imagery taken from vintage pin-up magazines combined with vivid, sometimes complex, textile pattern backgrounds.

 Piñeres first became widely known through her series of needlepoint celebrity mugshots, which was first exhibited in 2005.
 This series included portraits of celebrities such as Robert Downey Jr., Paris Hilton, and Michael Jackson, as well as a portrait of Jack White that was later shown in V magazine.
 Piñeres' interest in the subject came from a desire to show celebrities in vulnerable moments, without the protection of stylists and agents.

+Piñeres is an artist mixing contemporary portraits with traditional needlepoint art.
+She does not make smooth stitches like regular tailor.
+Instead, she uses vibrant wool yarn and embroidery threads to create a highly textured surface, which looks like pixelated fabric.
+Her work also has a lot of connections with clothing design.
+In her portrait series, she often uses classic garment patterns, for example, houndstooth, plaid, and herringbone.
+She puts these fashion patterns directly onto the peoples skin and background.
+Her most famous artworks is the 2005 celebrity mugshots series including people, such as Robert Downey Jr. She did not frame the artwork and left the canvas edges raw and messy.
+This technical choice broke the traditional domestic style of embroidery, making it a powerful work of contemporary art.

 Her embroidery was also used commercially for the album art of The Breeders' 1994 EP Head to Toe.